zzhang82/web422/notes/welcome.md

 Also, beginning in Week 2 (usually the first class/session of the week), there will be a test sometime during the timeslot.
 The questions are based on the week's new topics.

-In the Wednesday class, we expect you to be an engaged and actively-learning participant.
+In the Lecture class, we expect you to be an engaged and actively-learning participant.
 This means:
 * Listening effectively
 * Asking and answering questions
 * Writing notes